Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Analysis Results

-Fig.~\ref{fig:F_shape} displays the shape of $\mathcal{F}(\gamma)$ that allows to capture the crossings.
-In all cases the functional form of $\mathcal{F}(\gamma)$ is assumed to be a quadratic polynomial.
-For the sake of brevity, this figure only contains information regarding the 20$M_\odot$ model with muon creation of D1 at $t=0.3$ s and $r=100$ km.
-Similar results are obtained in all other cases.
+Fig.~\ref{fig:F_shape} displays the shape of $\mathcal{F}(\gamma)$ that allows to capture the crossings in D1.
+Since for each crossing there might be multiple allowed combinations of the polynomial coefficients, the shape is presented by filling the area between the lowest and highest values of $\mathcal{F}$.
+In all cases the functional form is assumed to be a quadratic polynomial.
+For the sake of brevity, this figure only contains information regarding the 20$M_\odot$ model with muons of D1 at $t_{pb}=0.25$ s (top panels) and $t_{pb}=0.30$ s (bottom panels).
+For each time snapshot we plot the shape of $\mathcal{F}(\gamma)$ for three radial distances.
+The same shape of $F(\gamma)$ is obtained in the $e\tau$ and $\mu\tau$ sectors and for all other time snapshots, radial distances and models.
+More specifically we find that the function is always vanishing at $\gamma\to1$ and it reaches its maximum at $\gamma\to-1$.

-Fig.~\ref{fig:angular_distributions} displays the shape of the angular distribution uniquely provided by D2, for three radial distances where crossings are present in the 15$M_\odot$ model at 0.15 s.
-For the first two distances crossings are found by directly looking at changes in the sign of $G_{e}$ and not by using the moments method proposed in Ref.~\cite{Abbar:2020fcl}.
+Fig.~\ref{fig:angular_distributions} displays the shape of the angular distribution uniquely provided by D2.
+We have selected only three radial distances where crossings are present in the 15$M_\odot$ model at 0.15 s.

-The most important original findings of our analysis are: \begin{enumerate} \item Starting from $t\simeq 0.08$~s, there are crossings occurring below the SN shock in D1. \item At fixed post bounce time, above the SN shock location there is usually a gap in terms of radial distance, where no crossing is found.
+The most important original findings stemming from Figs. \ref{fig:summary_plot_D1}-\ref{fig:angular_distributions} are: \begin{enumerate} \item Starting from $t_{pb}\simeq 0.08$~s, there are crossings occurring below the SN shock in D1. \item At fixed post bounce time, above the SN shock location there is usually a gap in terms of radial distance, where no crossing is found.
 The width of such a gap is time dependent and it nearly disappears when the explosion sets in the 18.6$M_\odot$ model of D1.
 The gap is absent when finding crossings using directly the angular distributions.